rivolli/mfe/README.md

 iris.info <- metafeatures(Species ~ ., iris, "statistical", summary="quantile")
 ```

-Despite the simplicity it is not possible customize the meta-features, for this is necessary to use the specific methods.
-There is a method for each group of measure, for instance `mf.general` and `mf.statistical` compute the general and the statistical measures respectively.
+To customize the meta-features extraction, is necessary to use specific methods for each group of measure.
+For instance,  `mf.general` and `mf.statistical` compute the general and the statistical measures, respectively.
 To list the measures of these groups use `ls.general()` and `ls.statistical()`.
 The folloing examples illustrate this cases:

 ```{r}
 ## Extract some statistical meta-features
 stat.iris <- mf.statistical(iris[1:4], iris[5], c("correlation", "variance"))